 GTM Playbook covers the customer proof framework and sales enablement systems that make a case study programme strategically useful.
 Understanding how proof fits into the broader positioning and messaging architecture helps PMMs build case studies that reinforce positioning rather than just documenting happy customers.

-A systematic case study programme is one of the highest-leverage investments in sales enablement quality.
-The skills to build it well — structured customer conversations, proof asset design, and sales distribution — are core PMM competencies covered throughout the course.
+A systematic case study programme is one of the highest-use investments in sales enablement quality.
+The skills to build it well - structured customer conversations, proof asset design, and sales distribution - are core PMM competencies covered throughout the course.

 Final Take